Welcome to ART 2021/2022

 How can I help?

-If you would like to help us....we are presently running an Art club; we always appreciate help to set up or pack away!
+If you would like to help us....we will soon be running an Art club; we always appreciate help to set up or pack away!
 Or perhaps you are an artist and would like to talk to a group of children?
 Or maybe you would love to come in and help in our Art lessons.
 Please see one of us or speak to the office who can pass a message on.

 We have gained our SILVER ARTSMARK award!
 Please see the Artsmark section of our website.